 I made these Snickerdoodle Bars for the first time a couple of years ago when my daughter was begging to bake.
 At 5, she had become quite the cook, always with us in the kitchen, wanting to crack the eggs, pour in the flour or stir the pot.
 I remember being her age and loving every minute of being in the kitchen, too.
 She may grow to take over the blog one day!

 Scrolling back through some of my older recipes, I realized it’s been a while since I made these so I decided to revisit.
 I made a few minor changes and it resulted in an even better (if that’s even possible!)
 Snickerdoodle Cookie Bar.
-Just look at the cinnamon sugar crust!
+Just look at that crunchy cinnamon sugar topping!

 - 2⅓ cups all purpose flour